 Northern California Fertility Medical Center offers sperm freezing and banking for men who have been diagnosed with cancer, for military personnel prior to deployment, and for patients pursuing fertility treatment at our clinic.
 Sperm freezing for fertility preservation prior to cancer treatment should be started as soon as practical after diagnosis, prior to chemotherapy or radiation.
 Below is a checklist to help you get started.

 Obtain an order from your referring physician

 - The reason for freezing should be stated (for example, pre-chemotherapy).

-- The order must include physician contact information (phone number and fax number) so that the semen analysis and test thaw report can be sent to the referring physician.
+- The order must include physician contact information (phone number and fax number) so that the cryopreservation report can be sent to the referring physician.

 - You will be transferred to the Andrology laboratory to set up an appointment and have your questions answered.

 - Please be aware that the next available appointment may be 2 weeks out.